 Little Olive shadowed Emily constantly.
 Emily, to her credit, merely tolerated this for the first year, perhaps.
 Then, gradually, she accepted this little creature who wanted nothing more than to be with her, next to her, all about her.
 When our Chester left us, Emily grieved every bit as seriously as we did.
 A little of her joy was gone.
 She turned then to the little creature that had been dancing about her for so long, and accepted Olive wholeheartedly into her space and her heart.
 They became as one.
 It was a joy to behold.

 Perhaps Chester nudged Emily along.
 We all felt his presence long after he was gone.
 Perhaps Emily, who craves a pack, a team, a group, was more willing to now enfold the little girl she had previously been annoyed with on a daily basis, into her world.
 The occasional snapping stopped.
 The look of "of go away" stopped.
 Instead, she curled up with Olive in the bed by the fireplace.
-The was worried and concerned as Olive declined that I had to put Olive to bed - nerve damage in Olive's back made it so difficult for her to lie down, I physically put her on the bed at night, and Emily watched carefully, as if to say, "Don't you hurt her!"
+Then was worried and concerned some nights when we were watching TV on the 'family' bed and - because nerve damage in Olive's back made it so difficult for her to lie down - I had to physically put her on the bed at night; grab her and gently (although it didn't seem gentle to Emily, I guess) turn her on her side to lie her down.
+While Emily watched carefully, as if to say, "Don't you hurt her!"
 As if!